 How does it work?

 First you need a smartphone equipped with transdermal

 Then, you just take a 2-minute video selfie.

 When light falls on your face, the digital optic sensors in the smartphone can pick up the blood flow pattern on your face.

 The transdermal optical imaging technology detects changes in blood flow.
 Thus, predicting blood pressure.

 How accurate is it?

-Testing it out on 1,328 people, researchers found that it was 95% accurate!
+Testing it out on 1,328 people, researchers found that it

 They measured systolic, diastolic and pulse pressure using video selfies and compared it with readings from traditional measuring devices (like that cuff that squeezes your arm every time you try to get an MC).